YingJZ/sedna/examples/joint_inference/answer_generation_inference/README.md

 # Using Joint Inference Service in Answer Generation with LLM

+## Background

+KubeEdge-Sedna has traditionally excelled at edge-cloud collaborative AI for Computer Vision (CV) tasks, but the increasingly important domain of Large Language Models (LLMs) and Natural Language Processing (NLP) tasks has been underrepresented.
+This example addresses this gap by demonstrating how to deploy collaborative LLM inference on edge-cloud infrastructure using Sedna's joint inference capabilities.

+This example is migrated from the [KubeEdge-Ianvs LLM joint inference example](https://github.com/kubeedge/ianvs/tree/main/examples/cloud-edge-collaborative-inference-for-llm) and serves as a real-world demonstration of how developers can:
+- Deploy lightweight models on resource-constrained edge devices for fast, local inference
+- Leverage powerful cloud-based or API-based LLMs for complex tasks requiring higher accuracy
+- Intelligently route queries between edge and cloud based on complexity using custom routing algorithms
+- Optimize resource usage, reduce latency, and minimize cloud API costs

+For detailed design and implementation information, please refer to the [proposal document](../../../docs/proposals/joint-inference-llm.md).

+## Overview

 This case introduces how to use joint inference service in answer generation scenario.

 In the answer generation scenario, the little model (e.g., DistilGPT2) deployed on the edge node can handle simple questions, while the big model (e.g., GPT-3.5 via API) deployed on the cloud node can tackle more complex questions.
 The joint inference service uses a hard example mining algorithm (e.g., BertRouter) to identify which questions should be processed by the big model in the cloud, thereby optimizing resource usage and response time.